Looking to collect payment through client input forms? Read this first.

-You'll be able to collect shipping information, addresses, phone numbers, names, and more.
+You can use client input forms to collect shipping information, addresses, phone numbers, names, and more.

 We're doing what we can to protect you and your prospect by blocking credit cards.
 If they try to enter a credit card number, we'll throw a warning saying we don't allow this.
 As an added step, we’ll purge that text from our servers the moment they click out of the text box.